 Multiple vertebral fractures can create stenosis and overall spinal instability.

-Spinal Stenosis Diagnosis
+Spinal Stenosis Diagnostic Concerns

 As with many other spinal abnormalities, stenosis is diagnosed far more often than it actually occurs in problematic form.
 Many cases are considered normal for a person’s age and activity level, yet might be vilified into taking the blame for painful sciatica symptoms.
 Many diagnostic MRI results show some degree of stenotic change, ranging from mild to severe, in patients with absolutely no symptoms.

 Truly symptomatic stenosis of the spinal canal involves an obvious compression of the spinal cord, or cauda equina, and unmistakable symptoms, including severe pain, neurological dysfunction and possible loss of functionality in the legs, anus or genitals.
 When this occurs in the lumbar spine, cauda equina syndrome or even partial paralysis might result in extreme circumstances.

 Some cases of incidental stenosis are simply spinal scapegoat conditions used to illogically explain sciatica pain which is actually being caused by some other undiagnosed source.
 Remember, a narrowed spinal canal means nothing by itself.
 Symptoms will not occur unless the nerves or spinal cord are actually compressed enough to warrant symptoms.

 In essence, just because you have stenosis does not mean that it is the source of your sciatica, but it may be.
 Your neurologist is best suited to ascertain whether the condition is causative, contributory or circumstantial to any sciatica you might have.

 For patients with the symptomatic central stenosis, my heart goes out to you.
 True stenosis can be a torture to endure and often involves drastic and even surgical treatment.
 It is even worse that so many patients with such relatively minor and completely asymptomatic stenotic changes share your diagnosis out of medical error, or more commonly, purposeful diagnostic exaggeration for the sake of money-making.

 Remember also, that treatment is often conservative and illogical for stenosis.
 If the condition is defined as compression of the spinal cord or nerves, then it seems that in order to cure it, decompression will be needed.
 Keep this in mind when seeking care, since so many therapies fall into the symptomatic classification and will never provide a lasting cure.
 Instead, they will only help the patient cope with the symptoms while making them a slave to ongoing care.